Realkayzee/celoUUPSTutorial/README.md

 }

 ```
-Before moving to writing a script for our contract, we need to compile the code with this command in our terminal
+Before moving to writing a script for our contract, we need to compile the code with this command in our terminal:
 > npx hardhat compile

 let's go on to deploy and interact.
-In our *deploy.ts* copy and paste this code to deploy our contract on celo Alfajores testnet.
+In our *deploy.ts* copy and paste this code to deploy our contract on celo Alfajores testnet:

 ```
 import { ethers} from "hardhat";